6 Best Renters Insurance Companies in New Hampshire of 2025

 Renters insurance is not mandatory by law in New Hampshire, but it is highly recommended.

-Some landlords often require renters to purchase a policy to cover their personal belongings and any liability from accidents that may occur on the property.
+Some landlords often require renters to purchase a policy to cover their personal belongings and any liability from accidents on the property.

 What is the Average Cost of Renters Insurance in New Hampshire?